 Student Learning Outcomes

-Student outcomes describe what students are expected to know and be able to do by the time of graduation.
-These relate to the knowledge, skills and behaviors that students acquire as they progress through the program.
-The outcomes prepare graduates to attain the program educational objectives.
+Student outcomes describe what students are expected to be able to do by the time of graduation.
+These relate to the knowledge and skills that students acquire as they progress through the program.
+The outcomes prepare graduates to program educational objectives.

-CBU chemical engineering graduates are expected to acquire:
+CBU chemical engineering graduates are expected to have:

-EGR 5. an ability to identify, formulate, and solve engineering problems (e)
+EGR 1. an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

-EGR 7. an ability to communicate effectively (g)
+EGR 3. an ability to communicate effectively with a range of audiences